grafana/grafana/docs/sources/features/datasources/cloudmonitoring.md

 4. Select `Google Cloud Monitoring` from the _Type_ dropdown.
 5. Upload or paste in the Service Account Key file.
 See below for steps on how to create a Service Account Key file.

-> NOTE: If you're not seeing the `Data Sources` link in your side menu it means that your current user does not have the `Admin` role for the current organization.
+> **Note:** If you're not seeing the `Data Sources` link in your side menu, then your current user account does not have the `Admin` role for the current organization.

 | Name                  | Description                                                                           |
 | --------------------- | ------------------------------------------------------------------------------------- |